Chart Color Schemes

 Development

-New homes are being built at an average expected construction cost value of $1,271,000, indicating a focus on the premium market with high-end developments.
-Additionally, $24.0 million in commercial approvals have been registered this financial year, implying balanced commercial development activity.
-Compared to Greater Melbourne, Blairgowrie shows 106.0% higher construction activity per person.
-Recent development has consisted entirely of standalone homes, maintaining the area's traditional low density character and appealing to those seeking space, particularly families.
+New properties are constructed at an average value of $1,271,000, indicating developers focus on the premium market with high-end developments.
+This year, $2.6 million in commercial approvals have been registered, suggesting Blairgowrie's residential character.
+Compared to Greater Melbourne, Blairgowrie shows 72.0% higher construction activity per person, creating greater choice for buyers, though recent data reveals a decrease in construction activity.
+Recent development has been entirely comprised of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.

 Frequently Asked Questions - Development